AZsundevil13/tavus-vibecode-quickstart/README.md

-# Tavus Vibecode Quickstart
+# 24/7 AI Therapist

 ## 🚀 Introduction

-The fastest way to get started vibecoding with Tavus CVI.
-This React quickstart template provides everything you need to create interactive video experiences powered by Tavus's Conversational Video Interface technology.
+Your personal AI therapist available 24/7.
+This React application provides a safe, confidential space for therapeutic conversations powered by Tavus's Conversational Video Interface technology.

 > ⚠️ **Important Note**: This is a development template only.
 For production use, you must:
 > - Never expose your Tavus API keys in the frontend